egomezsumma/export-exchange/README.md

 HOW TO USE IT

+> For console run just do : node exportExchange.js

 > For fill de data base (dbtest@localhost) with all the currencies exchange do a GET 127.0.0.1:3000

 > For see one particular exchange rate do a GET 127.0.0.1:300/:upperCaseMoneyCodeFrom/:upperCaseMoneyCodeTo